earaujoassis/computer-science/distributed-servers/README.md

 # Common Registration Based Communication Protocol (CRBCP)

+WARNING: THIS PROJECT IS INTENDED TO DEVELOP CONCEPTS IN COMPUTER NETWORKING AND DISTRIBUTED SYSTEMS.
+IT IS NOT INTENDED FOR REAL WORLD USE.

 The present project aims to establish a protocol over the TCP/IP stack to communicate through the exchange of messages based on registration mechanisms.
 It defines thus the Common Registration Based Communication Protocol (CRBCP).
 This project also presents a reference implementation of that protocol in several programming languages: Python, Ruby, and Java.

 In CRBCP it is defined two kind of entities: a registry, a register container, analagous to a router --- in networking concepts and terminology a real router doesn't implement all the TCP/IP stack, what does happen for a "registry" entity in CRBCP; and a communicant, an entity that aims to establish a communication over the CRBC protocol.
 A communicant could be a server, a client or both.